cfengine/documentation/reference/promise-types/files.markdown

 **Normal ordering of promise attributes**

-CFEngine 3 no longer has an \`action sequence'.
+CFEngine has no 'action sequence'.
 Ordering of operations has, in most cases, a natural ordering that is assumed by the agent.
-For example, \`delete then create' (normal ordering) makes sense, but
-\`create then delete' does not.
+For example, 'delete then create' (normal ordering) makes sense, but 'create then delete' does not.
 This sort of principle can be extended to deal with all aspects of file promises.

 The diagram below shows the ordering.
 Notice that the same ordering